 State of California Annual testing of 3rd through 5th graders

 3rd through 5th grade students take grade level assessments in reading, writing and math based on these standards in late April each year.
 The assessments are administered through an online system created and operated by the Smarter Balanced Assessment Consortium.
 The Smarter Balanced Assessments for 3rd through 5th graders are administered on computers.
 This makes it important for students in grades three to five to have reasonable facility with keyboarding in order to focus on the test questions rather than the task of finding the letters on a keyboard to form their answers.

 The assessments are intended to be “adaptive” meaning that the questions presented to a student on the assessment will adjust somewhat based on the student’s responses.
 If the student is responding correctly, the questions will increase in difficulty.
 If, instead, the student is responding incorrectly, the questions will decrease in difficulty.

-Fifth graders (as well as older students) will still take a new test in science this year (2017) aligned with the recently adopted Next General Science Standards.
-It is a field test of items and, as such, individual scores will not be reported to schools or families.
+Fifth graders (as well as older students) will still take test still under development in science this year (2018).
+It is aligned with the recently adopted Next General Science Standards.
+Because it is a field test of items, individual scores will not be reported to schools or families.